YukunJ/Turtle/README.md

 The virtual function **OnAccept(Connection \*)** users implement will be augmented into the base version and called as well.
 There is no base version for the **OnHandle(Connection \*)**.

-Let's walk through an example of traditional echo server in less than 30 lines:
+Let's walk through an example setup of the traditional echo server in less than 30 lines:

 ```CPP
 /* inherit from TurtleServer */